 This course is designed to further develop the proper techniques of keyboarding, as well as the typing of business letters, forms, reports, and documents.
 Prerequisites: BU 101, 102.
+Three hours each semester

 BU 233 Keyboarding-Advanced Applications

 This course, offering "on-the-job" training, will assign the student to an office to work on various keyboard applications.